dviron7/clock-app/README.md

 ## Created by Dvir Sharon

-Welcome to the **Refined Flip Clock**, a sleek, minimalist digital clock app designed for those who love simplicity and elegance.
+Welcome to the **Minimalist Flip Clock**, a sleek, minimalist digital clock app designed for those who love simplicity and elegance.
 This project is all about providing a visually appealing and functional clock with a touch of customization.

 ## Features